On the Complexity of Lombardi Graph Drawing: Complexity of Lombardi Drawability

 The first step of the construction is to extend the pseudoline arrangement~$\calA$ by a simple closed curve~$\gamma$ intersecting every pseudoline in~$\calD$ exactly twice, such that~$\gamma$ contains all intersections of~$\calA$ in its interior, see Figure~\ref{fig:restricted_construction_arrangement}.
 Let us denote the resulting arrangement by~$\calA_\gamma$.
 The combinatorial description~$\calD_\gamma$ of~$\calA_\gamma$ can be obtained by adding for each pseudoline~$\ell_i \in \calA$ (for~$i \in \{1, \ldots, n\}$) one intersection with~$\gamma$ to the beginning and to the end of its list of intersections.
 Further, $\calD_\gamma$ contains a list of intersections for~$\gamma$ containing every pseudoline in~$\calA$ exactly twice and whose cyclic ordering is~$\ell_1, \ldots, \ell_n, \ell_1, \ldots, \ell_n$.

 Now let~$G_\gamma$ be the following graph: We start by adding two vertices~$v_i^l$ and~$v_i^r$ per pseudoline~$\ell_i$ corresponding to the left- and rightmost intersections of~$\ell_i$ (these are the ones with~$\gamma$).
 These~$2n$ vertices are then connected to a cycle in the order they appear on~$\gamma$.
 Next, we connect each pair~$v_i^l$ and~$v_i^r$ by an edge~$e_i$.
 The rotation system~$\calR_\gamma$ shall be such that all edges~$e_i$ are on the same side of~$C_\gamma$.
 Now for each pseudoline~$\ell_i$ we add a path~$P_i$ from~$v_i^l$ to~$v_i^r$ by iterating through the list of its intersections from left to right.
 For each intersection with another pseudoline~$\ell_j$ we add (in this order) two new vertices~$v_{i,j}^l$ and~$v_{i,j}^r$ to the path.
-In~$\calR_\gamma$, path~$P_i$ should be on the other side of~$C_\gamma$ as~$e_i$.
+In~$\calR_\gamma$, path~$P_i$ and edge~$e_i$ should be on opposite sides of ~$C_\gamma$.
 Let us denote by~$C_i$ the cycle formed by concatenating~$P_i$ with~$e_i$.
-Lastly, for each intersection of two pseudolines~$\ell_i$ and~$\ell_j$ with~$i < j$ we connect (in this order)~$v_{i,j}^l$, $v_{j,i}^l$, $v_{i,j}^r$ and~$v_{j,i}^r$ into a $4$-cycle~$C_{ij}$.
-In~$\calR_\gamma$ the circular ordering around each of the four vertices should contain alternately an edge of~$C_{ij}$ and an edge of~$C_i$ respectively~$C_j$.
+Lastly, for each intersection of two pseudolines~$\ell_i$ and~$\ell_j$ with~$i < j$ we connect (in this order)~$v_{i,j}^l$, $v_{j,i}^l$, $v_{i,j}^r$ and~$v_{j,i}^r$ into a $4$-cycle~$C_{i,j}$.
+In~$\calR_\gamma$ the circular ordering around each of the four vertices should contain alternately an edge of~$C_{i,j}$ and an edge of~$C_i$ respectively~$C_j$.
 See Figure~\ref{fig:restricted_construction_graph} for the complete construction.

-In the two lemmas below we restrict ourselves to drawings of~$G_\gamma$ in which some cycles must be drawn onto circles.
-A cycle~$C$ is said to be drawn onto a circle~$c$ if all vertices and edges of~$C$ lie on~$c$ and the drawing is non-degenerate.
+In the two lemmas below we restrict ourselves to drawings of~$G_\gamma$ in which some cycles must be drawn as circles.
+A cycle~$C$ is said to be \emph{drawn as a circle}~$c$ if all vertices and edges of~$C$ lie on~$c$ and the drawing is non-degenerate\footnote{ A drawing is \emph{degenerate} if two vertices are drawn at the same point or a vertex is drawn in the interior of an edge. }.
 In particular this fixes the ordering of the vertices and edges of~$C$ along~$c$ (the only degree of freedom is whether this ordering is clockwise or counterclockwise).